 - policy an instance of the BasePolicy class. - env a gym.
-Env environment or an instance of the BaseVectorEnv class. - buffer an instance of the ReplayBuffer class, or a list of ReplayBuffer.
-If set to None, it will automatically assign a small-size ReplayBuffer. - preprocess_fn (function) a function called before the data has been added to the buffer, see issue #42 and Handle Batched Data Stream in Collector, defaults to None. - stat_size (int) for the moving average of recording speed, defaults to 100. - action_noise (BaseNoise) add a noise to continuous action.
+Env environment or an instance of the BaseVectorEnv class. - buffer an instance of the ReplayBuffer class.
+If set to None (testing phase), it will not store the data. - preprocess_fn (function) a function called before the data has been added to the buffer, see issue #42 and Handle Batched Data Stream in Collector, defaults to None. - action_noise (BaseNoise) add a noise to continuous action.
 Normally a policy already has a noise param for exploration in training phase, so this is recommended to use in test collector for some purpose. - reward_metric (function) to be used in multi-agent RL.
 The reward to report is of shape [agent_num], but we need to return a single scalar to monitor training.
 This function specifies what is the desired metric, e.g., the reward of agent 1 or the average reward over all agents.
 By default, the behavior is to select the reward of agent 1.